Frequently Asked Questions

 Can you read these cards with reversals?
 What are the cards' meanings in reverse?

-I leave reading in reversals up to the discretion of the reader.
+In general, I leave reading in reversals up to the discretion of the reader.
 Personally, I go back and forth with reversals in my personal practice, and follow my intuition on whether or not to use them.

 Reversed cards can mean many things.
 It's always important to recognize regardless of the card's orientation, it still showed up in your reading, thus the energy of the card is still present in some way.
 Perhaps that energy is blocked, or misdirected, or maybe the energy is turned inward instead of out into the world.
 A reversed card could also mean the card's influence is on its way out of the querent's life.
 All of these interpretations depend heavily on both the position of the card in the reading and the reader's intuition.